 The 2022 International Symposium on Autoethnography and Narrative (ISAN) occurred via Zoom on January 3-5, 2022.
 The Symposium featured one keynote, four workshops, 11 special sessions, and 150+ individual presentations.
 More than 400 people registered for the symposium.

-Below are recordings of some of the live sessions from the symposium.
+Below are recordings of many of the live sessions from the 2022 symposium.
 (We were not able to record the four workshops or three of the special sessions.)
-The recordings are listed in the order they appear in the program.
+The recordings are listed in the order they appeared in the program.

 Taking it Home